bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_nonparametric.md

 \begin{equation}
     \hat{P}_N(e^{j\theta})= \sum\_{l=-(N-1)}^{N-1} \hat{r}_x[l]e^{-jl\theta}.
 \end{equation}
-Recalling the Wiener-Khintchine relationship as
+whichm, recalling the Wiener-Khintchine relationship as
 \begin{equation}\label{eq:wiener_k}
     P(e^{j\theta}) = \sum\_{l=-\infty}^\infty r[l] e^{-jl\theta},
 \end{equation}
-The correlagram is interpreted as the Fourier transform of the estimated auto-correlation function, but applied to an *estimated* auto-correlation function.
+is interpreted as the Fourier transform of the auto-correlation, but applied to an *estimated* auto-correlation function.

 ## Performance of the "raw" estimators
-The periodogram and correlogram are equivalent methods to calculate an estimate $\hat{P}(e^{j\theta})$.
+The periodogram and correlogram are equivalent methods to calculate a PSD estimate $\hat{P}(e^{j\theta})$.
 Since this is an estimate, we can calculate the expected value and variance to assess the estimator performance.
 In the following, we mostly focus on the correlogram, but same conclusions can be found for the periodogram.

 ### Biased and unbiased estimators of the autocorrelation function